 As the gathering proceeds, messages start to come in on everybody’s telephones.
 Willa has been blamed for the working environment badgering.
 “Take that you f**king b*tch,” Beth murmurs to Willa, who rapidly leaves the gathering.

-Beth accepts she’s capacity of lawyer over the land, yet she’s really not.
+Beth accepts she’s capacity as a lawyer over the land, yet she’s really not.
 Jamie discloses to her that she recorded the reports in Utah, and they don’t matter in Montana.
 Jamie is really the legitimate expert for Yellowstone and favors the offer of the track for the air terminal.
 John is pissed.
 Jamie clarifies that he doesn’t sell the land, it will be censured.

 John will get paid a small amount of what it’s worth, and he will lose millions on lawyer charges.
 John asks Jamie to not censure the land.
 Jamie says that is not his call, it’s Lanelle’s call.
 Lanelle says it’s not about a decision now, pretty much choices.

 Water and Angela raise ecological effects since the air terminal is adjacent to the waterway that takes care of the most established national park.
-Angela tells the room this will be the premise of their group activity claim since this air terminal effects local and parklands.
+Angela tells the room this will be the premise of their group activity claim since this air terminal affects local and parklands.

 Rainwater requests that John join their motivation.
 “This land is mine, and nobody can sell it yet to me,” John proclaims.
 Roarke insults John.
 Roarke may believe he’s triumphant in this game.